SeekyCt/spm-decomp/spm-headers/README.md

 ## Mods

-For use in mods, the `include` and `mod` folder should be added to the include path and an lst from `linker` should be used..
+For use in mods, the `include` and `mod` folder should be added to the include path and an lst from `linker` should be used.
+If including your compiler's C++ standard library, the preprocessor define `USE_STL` should be used.

 # Licensing